*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

-Some exercise bikes have 32 levels of resistance, some have 24, and of course Peloton has 100.
+Some exercise bikes have 32 levels of resistance, some have 24, and of course, Peloton has 100 resistance levels.
 How can you compare the resistance between bikes that have such different levels and measurements?

 More levels are not necessarily better.
 While it would seem like having 100 levels would be the easiest to measure, when you’re on the bike, that is actually a lot of levels to navigate through.
 You may notice that Peloton instructors don’t cue a specific level or RPE, they typically give a 10-level range, so you aren’t navigating through a bunch of small levels.

 - If there are lots of levels, you have more options to find the perfect resistance.
 This is good for new riders who may want smaller increments to work through.

 - You have more play between levels, so you don’t have to be as precise with the level you choose.
 For example, there’s not going to be much difference between level 33 and level 34 (out of 100) since they are such small measurements, so you can choose any level between 32 – 37 before you start to feel a measurable difference.

 - Riders who want to keep resistance low, can still work through levels 1-20 rather than be stuck at levels 1-5.

 - Levels feel indistinguishable.
 If you like responsive tension, having too many levels may be frustrating.

 - It’s a lot of levels to navigate through.
 It may take some fiddling with the resistance knob to find the right level.

 - Most riders may never use the most extreme levels (like 1-3 or levels 90-100), so for the most part, you’ll ride in roughly the same resistance range on any bike.

 When using an app on a different bike: